Home Translation Software Free Translation Buy Translation Software Customer Service Company Contact

-English to Spanish Translation and the Expansion Factor
+Spanish Expansion Factor

 Did you know that when you you translate a document from English to Spanish, the document's content expands?
 This is called the "expansion factor" of language.
-The reason for this "expansion factor" is due to the linguistic rules and grammar of the Spanish language.
+The reason for this "expansion factor" is due to the linguistic and grammar rules of the Spanish language.
 For example, a Spanish translator will often need to use two, three or even more words to convert a single English compound word.
 On average a Spanish document after translation will increase by 25% or more than the original English document.

 Here is one example of how the volume of words expand: